 Personal Interest in a transaction.
-A personal interest exists when an officer or employee or immediate family member has a personal interest in property or a business and such property or business is:
+A personal interest in a transaction exists when an officer or employee or immediate family member og one has a personal interest in property or a business and such property or business is:

-- 1. The subject of the transaction. - 2.
-May realize a reasonable foreseeable direct or indirect benefit or detriment as a result of the action of the agency considering the transaction.
+1. The subject of the transaction, or.

+2. The member or or the property or business in which the member has an interest may realize a reasonable foreseeable direct or indirect benefit or detriment as a result of the ac- tion of the member's agency considering the transaction.